 “One thing I remember early on is we were down there sitting on the levee and all these people were yelling and I realized all those people were staying at my house,” joked Pat.
 “It was like, 'Oh my gosh.'”

-When a Murphy team doesn't reach the championship, rival squads often lobby the family for its support.
+If a Murphy team doesn't reach the championship, rival squads often lobby the family for its support.

 Jim was the most loyal supporter of them all.
 He played just one year before sticking to the sidelines offering encouragement and advice.

 “You'll never win a championship until you let your girls play,” was the line the patriarch uttered each and every year when July rolled around.
+Rules require each team to play at least three females.

-His family put the quote on the back of custom t-shirts this year to honor his memory.
+His family put the quote on the back of custom T-shirts this year to honor his memory.

 Passing the torch